PawarKishori/Alignment1/README.md

 And remove "source activate _ " and "conda deactivate" from the shell scripts in the Alignment1 repository.
 ]

+One time compilation in Alignment1 for morph module: step 1: cd morph step 2: sh comp.sh morph
+This will create morph.out in morph/ directory, which is used by other shell.

 1. Runing anusaaraka and alignment_Manju
    sh test_old.sh ai1E ai1H computer_science